tylim88/Create-Prisma-App/README.md

 # Intro

+_this package cant be properly downloaded from npm, please clone it in github, I am working on better readme_

 This package is aim to get you up and running in different environments, in general there are 4 types of environments:

 1. dev(dev.env)